05 Mar What to See and Do in Cuenca, Ecuador (Plus Walking Tour Map)

 If you have one day to see Cuenca, this map essentially shows what we would suggest you do.
 You can easily break this up into two or more days and add some of the attractions that aren’t on the route to your liking.
-Below are a few more details on each of the numbered points from the map.
+Below are a few more details on each of the numbered things to do from the map.

 1. Parque Abdon Calderon